raspofabs/magnoliabook/Analogue Input.md

 ## The code

-We're going to be doing a nice and reactive example that uses the photoresistor.
-Set up a pin for the resistor like this.
+We're going to be doing a nice and reactive example that uses a potentiometer.
+Set up a pin for the pot middle pin like this.

     int led = A0;
-    int photo = A2;
+    int pot = A1;

     void setup()
     {
         pinMode(led, OUTPUT);
     }

+Notice we don't set up the input pin.
+By default, all ATMega328P pins are in input state.
+You can do it explicitly if you wish (add `pinMode(pot, INPUT);` to `setup()`).

 Then we need to read the value before we use it in the loop function.
+Note that value is a *local* variable, that is, it is created every time the loop function is called.
+With local variables, we have to explicitely initialise them.
+In this case, we declare the variable `value` as an `int` then give it a value from `analogRead` straight away.

     void loop()
     {
-        int value = analogRead(photo);
+        int value = analogRead(pot);

         // turn the light on for a bit digitalWrite(led,HIGH);